Pareve: Pareve in commercial production

 Due to the restrictions in Jewish law forbidding combining milk and meat, many food items marketed to kosher consumers are made pareve, thereby modifying traditional recipes and allowing the item to be consumed either with dairy or meat.
 Common ingredients used as substitutes for either dairy or meat ingredients include soy and tofu, palm and coconut oils, and various vegetables.
 Meat analogues are used to replace real meat in recipes, and soy cheese to replace real cheese.
 Some meat analogues include dairy.

 The laws of marit ayin forbid eating a pareve food that appears dairy together with meat or vice versa.
 However, with the wide commercial availability of such pareve imitations of both dairy and meat foods, today this is permitted.

 Margarine is commonly used in place of butter, thereby enabling baked goods to be made pareve.
 In 2008, a shortage of kosher for Passover margarine made it difficult for kosher consumers to prepare pareve recipes.

+Cultured meat can be considered pareve, according to David Lau, the former Chief Rabbi of Israel.